Notes about the 50 plus DC

 We also added to New York City, adding the National September 11 Memorial & Museum to the Lower Manhattan page, a new page on The Bronx, and more information on Staten Island, Upper East Side and Uptown Manhattan.

 We visited the Pacific North West in the fall of 2016 and we have already made some additions to a few existing pages.
-We are aiming to publish more new material through the rest of 2018 as we have a backlog of new material to publish on the USA including a 2013 tour through New England.
-Other trips took us through Florida and Puerto Rico, also Arizona, Nevada, Utah and California.
-We will do some more updating from our recent California trip before turning our attention to Maine, which will complete the New England update
+We are aiming to publish more new material through the rest of 2018 as we have a backlog of new material to publish on the USA.
+Once we have finished Puerto Rico we will turn our attention to adding new material on Florida and then move on to material from other trips including Arizona, Nevada, Utah and the Pacific North West.

 © Mike & Jen Elsden 1981 - 2018